MaroueneMaamar/Rocket_Elevators_Information_System/README.md

 INSTRUCTIONS

-Admin email : default@example.com

-Admin pass. : password
+Admin email/pass : default@example.com / password

 Since this is on localhost, an admin needs to be created at first.
 If the default admin auth (shown above) does not work, please do the following :